Vol 9, No 1 (2020)

 Authors in this issue:

-Abiodun A. Onilude, Aicha TirTouil, Aisha Abushelaibi, Albena S. Stoyanova, Amal H. Alshawi, Amal N. Al-Kuraieef, Amit Lohan, Anna Marinopoulou, Boumédiene Meddah, Damilola O. Seyi-Amole, Dasari S. Rani, Deepali Mohite, Dimitrios Gerasopoulos, Fathiya Al Hamadani, Hilton C. Deeth, Ismail M. Al Bulushi, Jamila Alkalbani, Kamal Gandhi, Margarita H. Docheva, Maria Irakli, Maria Papageorgiou, Mohammed Al Za'abi, Mutamed Ayyash, Napatsawan Ponta, Nejib Guizani, Nikolay P. Nikolov, Pongdanai Duangsai, Prakash M. Halami, Ravinder Kaushik, Roji Waghmare, Ruttapong Intisan, Salha Al Maskari, Sara Ouldchikh, Somsamorn Gawborisut, Stanka T. Damyanova, Sunisa Roidoung, Tanya A. Ivanova, Tzveta H. Hristeva, Venelina T. Popova, Vikas Bansal, Violeta V. Nikolova, Zahra Al Kharousi,
+Abiodun A. Onilude, Aicha TirTouil, Aisha Abushelaibi, Albena S. Stoyanova, Amal Alshawi, Amal N. Al-Kuraieef, Amit Lohan, Anna Marinopoulou, Boumédiene Meddah, Damilola Seyi-Amole, Dasari S. Rani, Deepali Mohite, Dimitrios Gerasopoulos, Fathiya Al Hamadani, Hilton C. Deeth, Ismail Al Bulushi, Jamila Alkalbani, Kamal Gandhi, Margarita H. Docheva, Maria Irakli, Maria Papageorgiou, Mohammed Al Za'abi, Mutamed Ayyash, Napatsawan Ponta, Nejib Guizani, Nikolay P. Nikolov, Pongdanai Duangsai, Prakash M. Halami, Ravinder Kaushik, Roji Waghmare, Ruttapong Intisan, Salha Al Maskari, Sara Ouldchikh, Somsamorn Gawborisut, Stanka T. Damyanova, Sunisa Roidoung, Tanya A. Ivanova, Tzveta H. Hristeva, Venelina Popova, Vikas Bansal, Violeta V. Nikolova, Zahra Al Kharousi,

 Edited by: